-- (2) Includes 220,000 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
-Ms. Jennifer Weng and Mr. Chen are married. - (3) Includes (i) 77,260,927 ordinary shares held by Blue Ocean; and (ii) 1,613,179 ordinary shares held of record by GM Stem Cells in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
+- Includes 220,000 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
+Ms. Jennifer Weng and Mr. Chen are married. - Includes (i) 77,260,927 ordinary shares held by Blue Ocean; and (ii) 1,613,179 ordinary shares held of record by GM Stem Cells in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
 Nanjing Ying Peng beneficially owns 100% of the outstanding shares of Blue Ocean and Nanjing Ying Peng Asset Management Co., Ltd. ("Nanjing Ying Peng GP") is the general partner and executive partner of Nanjing Ying Peng.
 As a result, each of Nanjing Ying Peng and Nanjing Ying Peng GP are deemed to be beneficial owners of the 78,874,106 ordinary shares beneficially owned by Blue Ocean.
-In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 78,874,106 ordinary shares beneficially own degreed to be beneficially own the 78,874,106 ordinary shares beneficially own degreed to be beneficially own the 78,874,106 ordinary shares beneficially own degreed tow - (4) Includes (i) 2,686,300 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,751,500 ordinary shares and 528,500 derivative call rights held by JHMS Fund, LLC; and (iii) 159,400 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 78,874,106 ordinary shares beneficially owned by Nanjing Ying Peng being determined by such investment committee, Mr. Yafei Yuan may be deemed to beneficially own the 78,874,106 ordinary shares beneficially owned by Nanjing Ying Peng.
+Information derived from a Schedule 13D filed on February 8, 2018. - Includes (i) 2,686,300 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,751,500 ordinary shares and 528,500 derivative call rights held by JHMS Fund, LLC; and (iii) 159,400 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 Mr. Kent C. McCarthy is the manager of Jayhawk Private Equity, LLC, which is the general partner of Jayhawk Private Equity GP II, L.P.
 Jayhawk Private Equity GP II, L.P. is the general partner of Jayhawk Private Equity Fund II, L.P.
-As a result, Mr. McCarthy, Jayhawk Private Equity Fund II, L.P.
-Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC.
-JHMS Management, LLC is the manager of JHMS Fund, LLC.
-As a result, Mr. McCarthy is also the truste of the securities owned of record by JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
+Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC is the manager of JHMS Fund, LLC.
+As a result, Mr. McCarthy, Jayhawk Capital Management, LLC and JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
+Mr. McCarthy is also the trustee of the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 As a result, Mr. McCarthy is deemed to be beneficial owners of the securities owned of record by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
-Information derived from a 13G/A filed on February 13, 2018. - (5) Magnum Trustee has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
+Information derived from a 13G/A filed on February 13, 2018. - Magnum Trustee has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
 Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Chen.